The world needs successful beekeepers

 Cost: This is a community service and Free

-It is essential that Beekeepers learn to control this tiny mite from the moment they arrive home with a nuc
+It is essential that Beekeepers learn to control this tiny mite from the moment they arrive home with a nucleus colony.

 What Is the Varroa mite?